Have you ever thought about selling on eBay to make a bit of extra cash? If you ask anyone I know, they’ll tell you I’m a big fan of eBay.

 It all depends on the format you choose to list your item as.
 Auction prices should be the minimum you want for your item, whereas buy it now should be the maximum you’re willing to take.

-Choose auction vs buy it now
+Auction vs buy it now for selling on eBay

 There are two main options for selling on eBay, auction and buy it now.
 It all depends on what you’re selling and how quickly you want to get rid of your stuff.